CS-SI/stac-fastapi-eodag/README.md

 For guidance on setting up a development environment and how to make a contribution to eodag, see the [contributing guidelines](./CONTRIBUTING.md).

+## Acknowledgments

+We would like to express our gratitude to the maintainers and contributors of the following projects which have been instrumental in the development of this project:

+- [stac-fastapi](https://github.com/stac-utils/stac-fastapi): Thanks to the stac-fastapi team for their implementation of the STAC API spec.
+- [FastAPI](https://github.com/FastAPI/FastAPI): Thanks to the FastAPI team for providing a modern, fast (high-performance) web framework for building APIs.

 ## License

 stac-fastapi-eodag is licensed under Apache License v2.0.